Girjoaba/Eunomia/README.md

 - A tab which describes how to correctly line each logical rule
 - A tab providing a few practice proofs
 - A saving/loading system
+- A design document describing the technical aspects of the application in the "Documentation" folder

 ---